 To log in, use your Email (that would be the same Email you use to sign into PayPal) and whatever password you have set up when you became a LottoMatic member.
 Please note that the password is case sensitive.
 This means that "yourpassword" is not the same as "YOURpassword"

-In case you forget your password, please use the "Password reset" button which is revealed after the first unsuccessful log in.
+In case you forget your password, please use the "Password reset" link which is revealed after the first unsuccessful log in.
 That is the only way to reset your password and you need to have access to the Email address you used to sign up.

 Note: The LottoMatic membership that gives you access to the premium lottery services is different than the LottoMatic forum membership.
 A forum membership is for posting in our forums and it is totally independent of the LottoMatic premium memberships.